JacobChan182/FlusherFinder/README.md

 - **Google Maps API** - For location services
 - **Firebase** - For hosting and deployment
 - **Railway** - For backend infrastructure
-- **The Community** - For feedback and support

 ---

-**Built with ❤️ for the accessibility community**

-*FlushFinder: Empowering people with digestive conditions to explore the world with confidence.*